 At 1:00 we boarded a pontoon boat with about six other couples and Lance, our guide, for a one hour trip around Great Pond, a beautiful natural pond which covers approximately 300 acres.
 The couples were all from a military background and most were retired.
 We sat next to a couple from Maine who were celebrating a birthday by spending the weekend in a Yurt.
 They were a lot of fun.
 Lance, a young staffer from North Carolina, was very knowledgeable about the pond and gave us a great tour and seemed very eager to answer our questions.
 Lance’s fondness for Great Pond was very apparent.
 Except for one small fishing boat and a young bald eagle, we pretty much had Great Pond to ourselves.
 When we arrived back at the Lodge, I don’t think I could have been more relaxed…Wow!

 That evening we returned to the Lodge where there was satellite television so we could watch a portion of the football game until 7:00 pm when the Lodge closed.
 At 7:00 we retreated to the front porch and picked up the game on our MacBook via WatchESPN and the Wi-Fi from inside the Lodge.
 The front porch looked out over the pond and the setting sun.
 The view was spectacular.
 Tennessee lost the game, but it really didn’t matter…this picturesque setting was enough.

 We’ve had some awesome experiences on our trip, but this stop was my favorite.

-The next morning we took a quick walk then loaded up for our drive across New Hampshire and Vermont, going along the back roads hoping for a peek at the turning leaves.
+The next morning we took a quick walk then loaded up for our drive across New Hampshire and Vermont, going along the road less traveled, hoping for a peek at the turning leaves.
 The trip was lovely, but the leaves weren’t quite ready for us.
-More later in another post.
+More about that in another post.